 - Obverse features the Standing Liberty design from MacNeil.

 - Reverse includes the American bald eagle in flight.

 - Please keep in mind the date marks may have worn off some of these coins due to age.

-Each of the 90% Silver Standing Liberty Quarters in this product listing ships to you in a paper roll containing a total of 40 coins, with a total face value of $10 (USD).
-The coins in this roll are in average circulated condition, which indicates a coin with obvious signs of wear and damage from use as a medium of exchange in regular commerce.
+Each of the 90% Silver Standing Liberty Quarters in this product listing ships to you in protective plastic with a total of 40 coins, with a total face value of $10 (USD).
+The coins are in average circulated condition, which indicates a coin with obvious signs of wear and damage from use as a medium of exchange in regular commerce.

 On the obverse of all 90% Silver Standing Liberty Quarters is the image of Standing Liberty, who appears wearing her iconic robe and holding a shield in her left hand.
 Liberty is depicted looking toward heraldic east, in the direction of the European war (World War I) taking place at that time.
 Her shield also faces that direction as a symbol of her will to protect the American republic.

 The reverse of all Standing Liberty quarters included the image of the American bald eagle flying through the sky with its wings outstretched.
 There were three minor variations on this depiction that occurred, with a 1916 issue, 1917 issue, and finally a 1917 to 1930 issue.